Designing Graphical User Interface (GUI) using OpenGL

 Introduction

 We can generate Computer graphics using many different ways.
 For example, We can choose to use specifications like OpenGL, Direct3D, Vulkan etc or use any of the existing graphics rendering game-engines like Unity3D, FrostBite, CryEngine, Unreal Engine etc which provides necessary and sufficient functionality to render graphics.
 OpenGL is a flexible, robust and asset rich specification which has been used extensively in the industry for past so many years.
-It was initially released in February 1992.

-OpenGL is often referred to as an Application Programming Interface (API) which has a plethora of functions that can be used to render computer graphics.
+Initially released in February 1992, OpenGL is often referred to as an Application Programming Interface (API) which has a plethora of functions that can be used to render computer graphics.
 However, in reality, OpenGL is not an API, rather a specification defined by the Khronos Group containing a list of all the functions and documentation of what each function does.
 It doesn’t contain any implementation of the functions whatsoever.
 Every graphics card manufacturer like NVIDIA, Qualcomm, Intel, Broadcom etc. implements these function independently which may vary substantially to other graphics card manufacturer’s implementation.

 Perhaps, OpenGL can still be considered as a 3D graphics API.
 It has an Open Source License which allows it to be used by any individual or entity who intends to use OpenGL for rendering graphics for private or commercial purpose without having to pay any royalty fee to the Khronos group.